cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/TEAMS_INTEGRATION_PLAN.md

 ---

-**This updated plan addresses all critical gaps identified in the architectural review and provides a comprehensive roadmap for production-grade Microsoft Teams integration with DOD security requirements.**
+**This updated plan addresses all critical gaps identified in the architectural review and provides a comprehensive roadmap for production-grade Microsoft Teams integration with Enterprise security requirements.**